-Picture of pet pit bull that killed Arianna Merrbach.
+Picture of pet pit bull that killed Arianna Merrbach in Effingham.

 UPDATE 06/26/13: The coroner released autopsy results about a young girl killed by a chained pit bull.
 Florence County Coroner Keith Von Lutcken said the cause of death is due to multiple sharp blunt force injuries; the manner of death is an accident.
 Herbie Christmas with Florence County Environmental Services said there is evidence around the owner's property that shows the dog had been living on a chain for a long time, a violation of the county's tethering ordinance.

 Christmas is reviewing charges against the dog's owner for the violation.
 "You can just look at the area where the dog is," Christmas explained, "I mean, the ground is completely bare.
 All the grass had been killed, I guess by way of the chain dragging across it.
 Just indicative marks of an animal being chained indefinitely."
 Environmental Services is working with the Florence County Sheriff's Office in the investigation.
 More information about possible charges is expected next week.

 Herbie Christmas with Florence County Environmental Services confirmed that the dog involved in the girl's death was a pit bull-mix.
 Christmas added that the animal was full grown and belonged to the aunt of the deceased child; an earlier report said the pit bull belonged to the child's mother.
 This was the first deadly dog mauling in the county in his 27-years of service, according to Christmas.
 On average they respond to between 8 and 10 dog attacks or bites per week.